museum4punkt0/entermuseum4punkt0-deployment/README.md

 ## Asssorted knowledge that may prove useful at some point

-### Possible pitfalls

-All system users share the same access token that was created by logging in with the credentials of a user on `hub.docker.com` that has the privilege to ccess the image repository that contains the ResearchSpace image.
-As a result any `docker login` or `docker logout` is effective for all users.
+### Copying the 'runtime' app from a ResearchSpace instance

+ResearchSpace facilitates the development of apps via a web-interface.
+The resulting files are stored in the `/runtime-data` folder of the executing environment.
+Here, that environment is a Docker managed container.
+In order to retrieve such contents, first the relevant container's name must be figured out, best by running `docker-compose ps` in the designated instance's definition directory on the host.
+The reulting list contains one item that ends with `_platform_1`, the whole name is to be used in the command to copy the contents to the user's directory:

+    docker cp <container_name>:/runtime-data ~/<some_app_name>

+The result can then be copied to the workstation (where this command is invoked) as well:

+    scp -r <host>:~/<some_app_name> <local_target_folder>

 ### Troubleshooting 101